Reasons a Passport is Denied in Texas

 How We Can Help

 While it’s better to submit your passport application early in case of denial, sometimes the process can take longer than you expected.
 By working with David A. Breston, you can have a clear and actionable plan to challenge your denial.
 We can also help you with the initial application process, preventing any errors that may lead to unfair denial from happening in the first place.

 However, if you do receive a passport denial, our attorneys are ready to help.
 Because of the strict 60-day timeline to appeal a denial, it’s essential that you act as soon as you receive the notice to ensure that you can complete the process and not need to restart your application from scratch.
 This will guarantee you are ready to legally travel outside the country when the time comes.

-Whether you face outstanding legal issues or simple application errors, the attorneys at David A. Breston can help.
+Whether you face outstanding legal issues or simple application errors, the Houston criminal defense attorneys at The Law Office of David A. Breston can help.
 Reach out to us for a free consultation to learn more about how we can assist in your passport denial case.